Michael J. Liccar – Township Supervisor

 He looks forward to taking on all the tasks required to be a township clerk.
 He looks forward to volunteering for the senior events and other township activities.
 He can always be reached at the township offices.

-As Highway Commissioner, I am responsible for the maintenance of over 81 miles of roads in the unincorporated areas of the Township, which is currently the largest Township Road System in Will County.
-Even though the Highway Commissioner position is administrative, I take a hands-on approach and work alongside our crew which enables me to stay in touch with all our residents needs.
+As Highway Commissioner, Tony is responsible for the maintenance of over 80 miles of roads in the unincorporated areas of the Township, which is currently the largest Township Road System in Will County.
+He has been instrumental in bringing millions of dollars in federal grants to the Road District for road improvements and bridge replacements, which takes the burden off the Road District portion of local property tax that each property owner pays.
+Even though the Highway Commissioner position is administrative in nature, Tony takes a hands-on approach and works alongside his crew which enables him to stay in touch with all the needs of the residents.

 Mary Margaret Tamez